The Argyle Case (1929 film): Plot

 In his investigations, Kayton finds a counterfeit five hundred dollar bill in a drawer of the library table.
 He learns that Nellie Marsh (corrected from Hellie Marsh) was associated with Argyle's life 20 years before; was involved with the notorious Kreisler gang of counterfeiters; and was imprisoned.
 Though Kreisler has been thought dead for 20 years, treasury officials declare that the only man who could have produced so perfect a counterfeit is the same Kreisler.

 Kayton suspects Hurley of complicity in the crime, though tangible evidence is lacking.
 Since Mrs. Marsh is allegedly mentioned in Argyle's will, Kayton advertises for her, and she appears at his office revealing herself now as Mrs. Martin, keeper of a boarding house.

 Kayton warns Mrs. Martin that Mary is suspected publicly and plans to shield her from reporters.
 To aid his trap, Mary must appear to have run away, so Mrs. Martin takes Mary to her boarding house against Mary's wishes.
 Mary agrees to go believing this act will help protect Bruce.

 While Mrs. Martin is out, Kayton's men install dictaphones in every room of the boarding house.
 Radio operatives Joe and Sam monitor the wires from an attic of the house next door, able to listen to everything said in the boarding house.

 During the surveillance, Kayton overhears talk regarding Kreisler, and later hears Hurley, who has gone to the house and seems on friendly terms with its occupants.

-Skidd (James Quinn), a member of the gang, grows suspicious of Mary and is about to eject her but is stopped by Kayton and his men.
+Skidd, a member of the gang, grows suspicious of Mary and is about to eject her but is stopped by Kayton and his men.
 The detective reveals to Mrs. Martin that he knows her to be Mary's mother and the missing Nellie Marsh Morgan.

 Hurley escapes from the house, unaware that Mary is the new roomer.
 With Hurley and Mrs. Martin face to face, Kayton plays one against the other, bringing out that they are married and that Hurley is, in fact, Kreisler himself.
 It is finally established that Hurley killed Argyle when threatened with exposure.